How Do You Multiply Square Roots Together

 FAQ (Frequently Asked Questions)

 Q: How do I simplify a square root with a large radicand?
 A: Find the largest perfect square that divides the radicand.
-For example, to simplify √72, notice that 36 is the largest perfect square factor of 72 (72 = 36 * 2).
-Therefore, √72 = √(36 * 2) = √36 * √2 = 6√2.
+To give you an idea, to simplify √72, notice that 36 is the largest perfect square factor of 72 (72 = 36 * 2).
+So, √72 = √(36 * 2) = √36 * √2 = 6√2.

 Q: What are some common mistakes to avoid when multiplying square roots?
 A: Common mistakes include forgetting to simplify the resulting square root, incorrectly applying the product property, not rationalizing the denominator when required, and mishandling complex numbers.